 Alide Chase, MS,

-served for ten years as the Senior Vice President, Quality and Service, at Kaiser Foundation Health Plan, Inc., and Kaiser Foundation Hospitals.
-She is the recently retired Senior Vice President, Medicare Clinical Operations and Population Care.
+retired from a 34-year career with Kaiser Foundation Health Plan Inc. and Kaiser Foundation Hospitals as Senior President, Medicare Clinical Operations and Population Care.
 At Kaiser, she oversaw programs that supported the development and implementation of the national Medicare Clinical Care Delivery Strategy and Kaiser Permanente members’ total health.
 In addition to her work in the Medicare area, Ms. Chase was the Co-Executive Director of the Kaiser Permanente Care Management Institute.
 She also served in a variety of roles, including Hospital Administrator for both Kaiser Sunnyside Medical Center and Bess Kaiser Hospital.
 In her role as Area Administrator, she had the opportunity to manage medical offices in the northwest.
 She also served in the role of Northwest Vice President for Medical Operations.
 Ms. Chase is currently a consultant in the areas of health care governance, system performance measurement, transformation, and population care.
 As an IHI Senior Fellow, she is working to establish a strong network of Senior Fellows, who can serve in the role of advisors to IHI leaders in the areas of strategy and program development.

 Lord Nigel Crisp